cpetrich/counterfeit_DS18B20/README.md

 - Example ROM: 28-9E-9C-1F **-00-00-80-** 04
 - Initial Scratchpad: xx/xx/FF/FF/7F/FF/FF/FF/xx

+##Warning
+**Sending undocumented function codes to a DS18B20 sensor may render it permanently useless,** for example if temperature calibration coefficients are overwritten.
+The recommended (and currently sufficient) way of identifying counterfeit sensors is to analyze state and behavior of the scratchpad register in response to commands that comply with the datasheet.

 (*Information on chips of Families A, B, C, and D comes from my own investigations of sensors in conjunction with the references below.
 Tests were performed at 5 V with 1.2 kOhm pull-up.
 Information on chips of Family E comes from web searches.*)